 Please go to our boat builder to get pricing.
 Then call your dealer who might have additional promotional discounts available.

 We want you to benefit from the expertise of your dealer.
 When you buy a boat you need a partner to help you with boat operation, registration, and after the sale service.
 Your authorized Avalon or Tahoe dealer will be your partner.
-However the if the dealer is unavailable or unable to satisfy your request please go HERE to contact us for the part you need
+However the if the dealer is unavailable or unable to satisfy your request please contact customer service for the part you need.

 We offer replacement covers for recent year model boats.
 For older boats there are limited patterns available.
 You can contact us or your dealer to find out if yours is available.
 If not, we recommend that you contact a local canvas maker.
 They usually provide a high quality cover that will cost no more, or possibly less, than our factory cover.